Skip To Top Navigation Skip To Content Skip To Section Navigation Skip To Footer

 PSYCHOLOGICAL SAFETY ISN’T MENTAL - IT’S BIOLOGICAL

 Many people who hear the phrase “psychological safety” think it’s a mental or mindset issue.
 I certainly did.
-I used to wonder: do people who are well-adjusted really need “psychological safety”?
-Maybe they just need therapy?

-However, psychological safety isn’t psychological - it’s biological.
 The need to feel belonging is older than our psyche or even our prefrontal cortex.
-When we pack animals feel safe with each other, we secrete different types of neurochemicals than when we feel unsafe.
+As pack animals, when we feel safe with each other, we secrete different types of neurochemicals than when we feel unsafe.
 Those connection chemicals allow us to work better together, be more creative, and survive threats.

 Here’s how this translates to you and your employees.
 When an employee doesn't get explicitly told and shown they can ask questions, admit mistakes, or say "I'm struggling,” their nervous system is triggered.
 On the outside, they look like they’re handling it.
 But inside, they’re scared of being found out — and accumulating cortisol as they go.

 Psychological safety occurs when leaders and teams send enough consistent signals that it’s safe to share mistakes and ask for support.
-The more leaders in your organization who acknowledge their own mistakes and respond to others’ challenges in a supportive way, the more your employees’ threat response quiets.
+The more leaders in your organization acknowledge their own mistakes and respond to others’ challenges in a supportive way, the more your employees’ threat response quiets.
 In its place, a cascade of connection neurochemicals kicks in: oxytocin, which builds trust; dopamine, which reinforces that connecting with these people is rewarding; and serotonin, which deepens the sense of belonging.

 The result isn’t just people who feel more connected; it’s teams who perform better.
 Google's Project Aristotle — a two-year study of 180 Google teams examining 250 different factors — found that the single most important predictor of high team performance was psychological safety.
 The teams that felt safe to make mistakes and communicate them performed better than the ones who didn’t.